cocos3d/cocos3d/README.md

 - adding a small CC3Layer/CC3Scene pair as a child window to a larger CC3Layer/CC3Scene pair.
 - moving, scaling and fading a CC3Layer and its CC3Scene
 - creating parametric boxes and texturing all six sides of the box with a single texture.
-- adding an object as a child of another, but keeping the original orientation of the child
+- adding an object as a child of another, but keeping the original orientation of the child (addAndLocalizeChild:)
 - handling touch-move events to create swipe gestures to spin a 3D object using rotation around an arbitrary axis
 - toggling between opacity and translucency using the isOpaque property
 - choosing to cull or display backfaces (shouldCullBackFaces)
 - creating and deploying many independent copies of a node, while sharing the underlying mesh data